davidjpy/jtravel/README.md

 J-Travel is a social media web application for people to share their travelling experience in Japan.

 ## Overview
 This is a hybrid-app model, with the same backend serves HTML pages embedding JavaScript components and API requests.
 ReactJS + Mui v5 were adopted for frontend development, while Django + JWT authentication were used for backend development.
-The main dependencies used are as follows:
+The main dependencies are listed as follows:
 * Frontend
   1. react
   2. react-router-dom